Tejees/dp-300-database-administrator/Instructions/Labs/02-provision-sql-database.md

 - Task 1: Create a Virtual Network
 - Task 2: Provision an Azure SQL Database
 - Task 3: Enable access to an Azure SQL Database
-- Task 4: Connect to an Azure SQL Database in Azure Data Studio
+- Task 4: Connect to an Azure SQL Database in SQL Server Management Studio
 - Task 5: Query an Azure SQL Database with a SQL Notebook

 ## Estimated timing: 45 minutes

+## Architecture

+You will be creating a Virtual Network to establish a secure environment for resources.
+An Azure SQL Database is then provisioned and configured to allow access within this network.
+Finally, the database is accessed using SQL Server Management Studio, where queries are executed through a SQL Notebook for data analysis and management.

 ## Architecture diagram